Common Heating and Cooling System Questions

 I have dry sinuses, my woodwork is splitting, and my carpet is shocking me.
 What gives?

 Your home is too dry.
-Add a household humidifier to fix the problem.
+Add a whole house humidifier to fix the problem.

 How often should I service my heating and cooling equipment?